Hongda-OSU/CSE3901-Calculator/README.md

 Also list if people worked together (pair programmed) on a particular section.

 * Drew Jackson: Implemented all memory buttons, delete buttons and functionality.
 Created parser function(filterCommas) to convert string with commas to float.
+* Samuel Gernstetter: created first set of event listeners, created first iteration of process function and operation functions, reworked HTML and JS to use some names instead of values, created object to hold calculator state, created square and percent functions

 ### Calculator object visible properties
 * num1 for first input